mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/github-cloud-pull-request-connector.md

 ## Firewall settings (for Azure SQL Microsoft Graph connector only)

 For added security, you may configure IP firewall rules for your Azure SQL Server or database.
-To learn more about setting up [IP firewall rules](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-configure), refer to the documentation on IP firewall rules.
+For more information, see [IP firewall rules](https://learn.microsoft.com/en-us/azure/azure-sql/database/firewall-configure).
 Add the following client IP ranges in the firewall settings.

 | Region | Microsoft 365 Enterprise                  | Microsoft 365 Government                 |
 |--------|-------------------------------------------|------------------------------------------|